ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 The watch also uses a web interface to make settings.
 The call is made via the IP address of the clock. <br>
 <br>
 # Software:
+New from version 5.54:<br>
+Display of the AccessPoint IP-Address <br>
 New from version 5.51:<br>
 new Captive Portal (WiFi-Manager) <br>
 bug fix <br>